Using Images In WordPress – How To Reduce Image File Size In Your Server

 To learn how to use the Add Media ‘Insert from URL’ tool, see this tutorial:

-Depending on the applications you have installed on your website, you may have no other option but to upload and store images in your Media Library and WordPress database.
+Depending on the applications you have installed on your website, you may have no other option but to upload and store images in your Media Library.

 (These images are way too large!)